Organic Today - For a Better Tomorrow!

 WHAT IS CSA?

-Simply put, CSA is a unique relationship between a local farmer and local consumers for the benefit of both parties and the community.
+Simply put, CSA is a unique relationship between a local farmer and local consumers for the benefit of both parties and the local community in which both live.

-Farmers form a relationship with you, the community, instead of a banker and you form a relationship with a local farmer, instead of the produce department at your supermarket or a middleman distributor.
-This win-win relationship assures the farmer a built-in market for their crops, helps stabilize their budget and provides you peace of mind regarding your food source and how it was grown.
-The presence of an in-town farm also has many other benefits.
+Farmers form a relationship with you, the community, (instead of a banker), and you form a relationship with a local farmer, (instead of the produce department at your supermarket or a middleman distributor).
+This win-win relationship assures the farmer a built-in market for their crops, helps stabilize their budget.
+It provides you with peace of mind regarding your food source and how it was grown.
+The presence of an in-town farm also has many other benefits to the community.

 HOW DOES IT WORK?

 Eden's Garden CSA asks members to pledge an annual commitment towards the farm's budget and members receive a distributed share of the farm's harvest each week during growing seasons, and pick your own access to the farm year round, as weather permits.
-Shares are picked up weekly from the farm or our drop site in Lakewood at
+Shares are picked up weekly from the farm or our drop site in Lakewood during the White Rock Local Market (at The GreenSpot) each 2nd and 4th Saturday, and at the Lakeside Market (at The Lakeside Baptist Church) on 1st and 3rd Saturdays.
+(5th Saturday shares are picked up at the farm.)

 The CSA model has evolved since it's introduction to the US, and here is an important article from one of the "founders" of the CSA movement in the US.
-While we respect and understand there are many models, ours remains pretty traditional, following some of the original CSA programs from the east.
-We do not require our regular paying members to work, but encourage frequent visits to the farm.
+While we respect and understand there are many models of "CSA", ours remains pretty traditional, following some of the original CSA programs from the early days out east.
+We do not require our full pay members to work, but encourage frequent visits to the farm and have opportunities for helping in various ways, including volunteer days involving farm work if so desired.

 WHAT ABOUT THE CO$T?

-To spread the annual commitment out over the course of the year, members pay a portion in advance of each upcoming season, breaking up the payment into three $400 installments, (August, December & April) or advance monthly payments of $100.
+To spread the annual commitment out over the course of the year, members pay a portion in advance of each upcoming season, breaking up the payment into quarterly $300 installments, (January 1st, April 1st, July 1st, and October 1st) or advance monthly payments of $100.
+Some members choose to pay a full year in advance and this is acceptable as well.

 *(Full season must be pre-paid prior to distribution.
-Sorry, we are not set up to accept weekly payments at this time, but the annual commitment translates about $25/week.)
+Sorry, we are not set up to accept weekly payments at this time, but the annual commitment translates about $23/week for year round access to fresh, local food here at Eden's.)

 In an effort to make our food available to anyone seeking it, sliding scale fees/work shares are available on a limited basis each season.
 Please click here for information on availability and requirements.